Privacy Policy

 When users view your profile they will be able to see information about your activities on our Platform, such as your username, prior posts and comments, any other information you link to your profile, and how long you have been a member of our Platform.

-Please note that, even when you delete your account, the posts, comments and messages you submit through our Platform may still be viewable or available on our servers.
+Please note that, even when you delete your account, the posts, comments and messages you submitted through our Platform may still be viewable or available on our servers for certain time.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.